Last Minute Study Hacks Before An Exam

 It’s a great way to test if you truly know the material or not.

-Bonus tip 2: If you’re preparing for a math test and need someone to fact check your work, check out the app:
+Bonus tip 2: If you’re preparing for a math test and need someone to fact check your work, check out this app:

-Algebrator: Camera Math Solver (available @ the App Store and on Google Play) (After you click the link, look to the right of the page and click on the app that’s right for your phone!)
+Algebrator: Camera Math Solver (available @ the App Store and on Google Play) (After you click the link, look to the right of the page and click on the app that’s compatible with your phone!)

 All you have to do is take a picture of your problem with your camera phone, and Algebrator does the rest!